Bedrock-OSS/bedrock-wiki/docs/nbt/nbt-in-depth.md

 First, we read the type, the type can be anything, but if it is equal to an empty byte, then it is the end of the compound and then we jut stop reading, but if the type is not equal to the Compound Ending tag, then the significant type of the property that we will read.
 The read property is always followed by the name (key), which needs to be read as a [String](#reading-strings), and after the String is read, then we can read value.

-## Minecraft BE NBT files
+## Minecraft Bedrock NBT files
-When reading Minecraft NBT files, it is always important to be careful if there is no Bedrock Header at the beginning of the file, see [Bedrock NBT Header](#bedrock-nbt-file-header), but not all MCBE NBT files contain this header, for example `.mcstructure` also does not contain a Bedrock NBT header, unlike `level.dat`.
+When reading Minecraft NBT files, it is always important to be careful if there is no Bedrock Header at the beginning of the file, see [Bedrock NBT Header](#bedrock-nbt-file-header), but not all Bedrock NBT files contain this header, for example `.mcstructure` also does not contain a Bedrock NBT header, unlike `level.dat`.
 You also need to pay attention to the root element in the file, i.e. the List or compound, the root element also looks like a property, so you need to read the name of this root property, although Bedrock does not use these names, so these names are empty, but they are there.
 Here is how `.mcstructure` looks like where JSON represents NBT.